PostHog/isgoogleanalyticsillegal.com/README.md

 # Is Google Analytics Illegal? 🙀

-## An open source project to store rulings
+_An open source project to store rulings for Google Analytics use by country_

-This is a place to store rulings around Google Analtyics' use, stored by country.

 # Contributions welcome

 We would appreciate contributions around:

-* Relevant rulings
+* Relevant GDPR rulings
 * Links to useful resources for those building websites/products to follow GDPR guidance

 # Run by PostHog